mpc-qt/mpc-qt/README.md

 * select audio/video/subtitle tracks
 * change playback rate
 * resize the window automatically using zoom factors
+* build playlists with the quick open command
+* batch play from playlists

 As time goes on, features will be implemented, added or dropped given the use-case of mpc-qt.
 For example, there *are* a few things which will likely